ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/implement-the-code/sequence-diagram-view.md

 ## Switch to graphical mode

-There are two methods for switching to the graphical mode using the VS Code extension.
+There are two methods for switching to the graphical mode using the VS Code extension as shown below.

 1. Click the `Visualize` CodeLens that appears in the editor.